cassidoo/HTML-CSS-Tutorial/README.md

 ###HTML Tag Structure

 Here is a barebones HTML page, about as simple as you can get.
-You can open it up in the Structures folder in the file part1.html.
+You can open it up in the **1 - Structure** folder in the file part1.html.
 If you were to open the file in your favorite browser (which you can do, go ahead), you'll see a plain webpage with the title "My Website" and the words, "Hello, World!" written on the page.

 	<!doctype html>
 	<html>